What is the Best Outdoor Flooring for a Deck or Patio?

 - Stone – Stone installation is a labor intensive as it requires plenty of preparation, think drainage, the base level and plotting.
 The average installation price for stone is around $7 per square foot.

 - Wood – Pre-made wood deck panels are quite easy to install and could make a great diy project.
-If you’re looking to lay hardwood flooring under a covered outdoor space then expect to factor in $3 per square foot for installation.
+If you’re looking to lay hardwood flooring under a covered outdoor space then expect to factor in $4.50 to $7.00 per square foot for installation.

 By definition all patio and other outdoor flooring has to be hard wearing and durable to cope with the elements, although clearly some materials are more durable than others.